 Comparison of liver cancer marker levels between the two groups before and after treatment

 Prior to treatment, there was no considerable difference in the AFP, GPC-3, or AFP-L3 Levels (P > 0.05); following treatment, the AFP, GPC-3 and AFP-L3 Levels decreased in both groups, and the levels in the research group were significantly lower than those in the control group (P < 0.05).
-As illustrated in Table 3, Figures 1.
+As illustrated in Table 3, Figure 1.

 Comparing the adverse reactions between the two groups